 Identify Key Logistic Milestones.

 Identify the key logistic milestones, such as technical data, delivery, schedule, and software technical codes.
-Identify any known barriers to full and open competition and the effect to overcome these barriers when the complexity of the contract action warrants the establishment of milestones.
+Identify any known barriers to full and open competition and the effect to overcome these barriers when the complexity of the contract action warrants the establishment of milestones

 3. Source-selection Procedures.